A letter to the Guardian responding to an article inspired by faked animal cruelty in Lars von Trier's upcoming The

 including the 1994 case involving Zombie Flesh Eaters , the convictions had actually been obtained against huge batches of material (sold, for example, at film fairs) and that the defendant had simply pleaded Guilty, presumably because

-other material he was selling was very clearly obscene.
+of the other material he was selling was very clearly obscene.
 However, there was no evidence that a Jury had actually sat and watched Zombie Flesh Eaters or Last House On The Left and considered all the relevant issues.
-So, relying upon such
+So, relying

 relying upon such convictions as proof of obscenity was unsatisfactory.
 After we changed our policy to be more sceptical about such convictions, it was clear that Zombie Flesh Eaters would probably be passed uncut if it were resubmitted.